So just what does “Scratch and Scuff” mean? Is it really a product with a scratch or a scruff? Yes! But who’s perfect anyway? None of us here!

-Where did these masks come from?
+Where did these products come from?
 We know a lot of our customers are collectors.
 Perfect is important to them.
 We know because they tell us so.
 We also like to treat our customers the way we like to be treated.
 When buying an item for ourselves or as a gift, we expect the product to be in great shape.
 When filling orders for our customers, we set aside any product that has condition issues.

-Here’s a little test: At Halloween time if you go searching for a perfectly round and perfectly orange pumpkin and have no interest in a pumpkin with a little lump or bump, something that gives it a little more character, stay away from the “Scratch and Scuff” masks they are not for you!
+Here’s a little test: At Halloween time if you go searching for a perfectly round and perfectly orange pumpkin and have no interest in a pumpkin with a little lump or bump, something that gives it a little more character, stay away from the “Scratch and Scuff” products they are not for you!

 Please note: Scratch and Scuffs are sold AS IS and there are no returns on these and no exceptions.

 All quantities are limited and can sell out at anytime.